Second Chance Apartments Logo

 Evictions

 Evictions are when apartments or landlords file legal documents with the local courts requesting tenants be forced to vacate their property.
 Evictions are filed when renters violate lease agreements.
 The single most common reason is not paying rent or frequent slow pays.
 Lease contracts will explain in detail the options apartments and landlords may resort to if tenants are not in good standing.
 An eviction must be processed in a court of law by either a local judge or justice of the peace.
 Apartments and landlords cannot forcibly evict tenants on their own by replacing the locks on the property.
 A court judge must grant a writ of eviction in order for the tenant to be forcibly removed by the sheriff’s constable if necessary.
-An eviction will show up on your credit report as a judgement debt and on public records.
-People served eviction notices should always try to resolve any issues with the apartments or landlords prior to the eviction hearing.
-Just the fact an eviction was filed can be detrimental in your ability to rent any apartments near you in the future.
+An eviction will show up on your credit report as a judgment debt and on public records.
+People who served eviction notices should always try to resolve any issues with the apartments or landlords prior to the eviction hearing.
+Just the fact an eviction was filed can be detrimental to your ability to rent any apartments near you in the future.

-Get Started today finding 2nd Chance Apartments near you:
+Get Started today finding 2nd Chance Apartments near you

 Complete the form on the website.
 Make sure all the required fields are filled out.
 Provide as much information as possible to save time and questions.